LISE-B26/pylabcontrol/README.md

 ![Load dialog](/docs/images/load_dialog.png?raw=true "Load dialog") Find the .b26 file you created, and be sure to the click and drag the Dummy Script to the left pane.
 Press Ok, and the script should be shown in the GUI.

-The script loading dialog allows also to create iterator scripts.
+The script loading dialog also allows you to create "iterator" scripts, i.e., basic loops over preexisting scripts.
 You can find more about iterator scripts [here.](docs/iterator_scripts.md)

 #### Importing Instruments
 No instruments will be in the GUI the first time it is launched; instruments will have to separately be loaded in.